-Be aware that Stockholm nowadays (since 2007) has a congestion charge, a system where most Swedish-registered vehicles entering and exiting central Stockholm between 6.30 AM and 6.29 PM on weekdays (not during public holiday or the month of July) are paying a congestion tax.
+Be aware that Stockholm nowadays (since 2007) has a congestion taxes, a system where vehicles registered in Sweden and outside Sweden entering and exiting central Stockholm (and Essingeleden) between 6.30 AM and 6.29 PM on weekdays (not on weekends, public holidays or the month of July) are paying a congestion tax.
 The primary purpose of this is to reduce traffic congestion and improve the environmental situation in the city centre.
-Depending on the time of day, each trip costs 10, 20 or 25 SEK.
-The maximum amount of tax per vehicle per day is 60 SEK.
-Note that you pay no congestion charges if you are driving a foreign-registered vehicle or an eco-vehicle.
+Depending on the time of day, each trip costs SEK 11, 15, 25 or 35.
+The maximum amount of tax per vehicle per day is SEK 105.

 Parking in Stockholm

 You may park at in parking garages, designated street parking or park-and-ride facilities when you arrive by car to Stockholm.
 Finding a parking spot on the street could be difficult, at least in the city centre, so our recommendation is to primarily go for the parking garages.

 There are many parking garages in the city centre.
 You can find them in all the different neighborhoods, but especially in Norrmalm.
 In some of them you pay in advance, and in others you pay when you leave for the actual time you have parked in the garage.